pmborg/Gravity-is-the-4th-Dimension/README.md

 Redshift is the tracer of embedding depth in 4D — not velocity.

-G4D rejects metric expansion, not geometric evolution.
+G4D rejects metric expansion while preserving geometric evolution.

 ------------------------------------------------------------------------